Twelve-step Suite

-The Twelve-step Suite (also known as the Twelve-step Saga or Alcoholics Anonymous Suite) is a set of five songs by American progressive metal and rock band Dream Theater.
+The Twelve-step Suite (also known as the Twelve-step Saga or Alcoholics Anonymous Suite) is a set of five songs by American progressive metal band Dream Theater.
 One song was featured on each Dream Theater studio album from Six Degrees of Inner Turbulence to Black Clouds & Silver Linings.

-The lyrics to each song, written by the band's then-drummer Mike Portnoy, deal with his experience of alcoholism.
+The lyrics to each song, written by the band's drummer Mike Portnoy, deal with his experience of alcoholism.
 Each song represents a certain number of the Twelve Steps.
 Various lyrical and musical themes run through the Suite.
 It was written by the band with the intention of eventually playing it live as one piece.